 Certified Domestic Violence Specialist-I and II, (CDVS-I, CDVS-II) certifications have been developed in response to the increased global call for accessible and effective Domestic Violence services and the accompanying need to provide training programs for service providers and community organizations including professional counselors, chaplains, certified coaches, educators, social workers, psychotherapists, psychologists, pastors, social workers, psychiatrists, substance abuse, and domestic violence counselors and others working in local settings.
 NAMA Certified Domestic Violence Specialist standardization offers professionals, schools, hospitals, agencies, community workers and organizations an opportunity to expand their services by including Domestic Violence programs.

-Certified Domestic Violence Specialist (CDVS) Training Course(s) - 2 Treatment Options (1) Brain Change, OR (2) Cognitive-Behavioral Approach.
-NAMA has partnered with renowned domestic violence counselors Dr. Ron and Pat Potter- Efron and Growth Central to provide treatments for domestic violence by offering two (2) different approaches for obtaining Certified Domestic Violence Specialist (CDVS-I) certification and Offender Treatment training courses endorsed by the National Anger Management Association (NAMA).
+CDVS CERTIFICATION OPTIONS - Certified Domestic Violence Specialist (CDVS) Course(s) - 2 Treatment Options (1) Brain Change Approach, OR (2) Cognitive-Behavioral ApproachGROWTH CENTRAL has partnered with renowned domestic violence counselors Dr. Ron and Pat Potter- Efron to provide treatments for domestic violence by offering two (2) different approaches for obtaining Certified Domestic Violence Specialist (CDVS-I or CDVS-II) certification and Offender Treatment training courses endorsed by the National Anger Management Association (NAMA).

-(1) The innovative Brain Change course offers an in-depth look at the relationship between the brain and DV as well as a way to reconsider the connection between DV and anger management.
-This is a new and revolutionary way to think about domestic violence.
-In addition to the Brain Change training course, there are workbooks and curriculum available to help support and guide you through the process with your clients.
+OPTION (1) BRAIN CHANGE DOMESTIC VIOLENCE OFFENDER CURRICULUM.
+This innovative Brain Change course offers an in-depth look at the relationship between the brain and DV as well as a way to reconsider the connection between DV and anger management. this is a new and revolutionary way to think about helping domestic violence offenders change their thinking and actions, in addition to the Brain Change training course, there are workbooks and curriculum available to help support and guide you through the process with your clients.

-(2) The Domestic Violence Offender Treatment Curriculum: Cognitive-Behavioral course offers a more traditional approach to DV treatment as well as to reconsider the connection between DV and anger management.
-This treatment approach to domestic violence focusing on ‘power and control’ and ‘safety for all’ also includes anger management skills and techniques for individuals’ future relationships.
-In addition to the Cognitive-Behavioral DV training course, there are workbooks and curriculum available to help support and you through the process with your clients.
+OPTION (2): COGNITIVE-BEHAVIORAL DOMESTIC VIOLENCE OFFENDER CURRICULUM.
+The Domestic Violence Offender Treatment Curriculum: Cognitive-Behavioral course offers a more traditional approach to DV treatment as well as to reconsider the connection between DV and anger management.
+This treatment approach to domestic violence focuses upon achieving ‘safety for all’ and also includes anger management skills and techniques for individuals’ future relationships.
+In addition to the Cognitive-Behavioral DV training course, there are workbooks and curriculum available to help support and guide you through the process with your clients.

 This certification requires a minimum of a BA degree or significant community service experience.
 Certifies trained individuals to provide community domestic violence educational services including Domestic Violence Classes and a 13 week Domestic Violence Educational Program.